icp logo with sponsors

 Ethiopia is the largest coffee producer in Africa and the origin of Arabica coffee.
 Coffee is the country’s most important export commodity and has been part of Ethiopian culture for generations.
 Approximately 2.2 million smallholder families are engaged in coffee production with coffee as their main cash crop.
 Many of these smallholder farmers face a range of economic, social, and environmental problems which threaten their livelihoods and jeopardize the development of their farms.

-• supporting youth groups in income generation along the coffee value chain.
+• supporting youth income generation along the coffee chain.

 Achievements Since the First Project Started